Music Competition Held - UrduPoint

 Music Competition Held

-SARGODHA, (UrduPoint / Pakistan Point News - 21st May, 2024) A music competition by the Punjab Council of Arts Sargodha division was held at Mianwali
+SARGODHA, (UrduPoint / Pakistan Point News - 23rd May, 2024) Punjab's first music competition 2024 was arranged by the Punjab Council of the Arts Sargodha division here on Thursday.

-The contestants sang various folk and filmi songs as Muhammad Abdullah got the first position,
+The contestants presented various melodies including folk songs, Sufi and filmi songs.

-Shumail Khan clinched second and Mohsin Bilal got third position in the competition.
+Hammad Ahsan got the first, Arbaz Gill Bhatti second and Faseehullah Shah got the third position in the competition.

-Additional Deputy Commissioner General Mianwali Salman Ahmad Loon was the chief guest
+Deputy Commissioner Sargodha Capt (retd) Aurangzeb Haider Khan was the chief guest at the competition who distributed prizes among winners.

 Recent Stories